-Ovarian cancer is the ninth most common cancer in women (excluding non-aggressive skin cancers).
-During their lifetime, one out of 72 women will get ovarian cancer and it is the fifth most common cause of death from cancer in women.
-Treatment of ovarian cancer usually involves a combination of surgery and chemotherapy.
-Although 80% of women will respond to chemotherapy, most will experience relapse at some time so scientists are searching for new medicines to fight this disease.
+Ovarian cancer is the ninth most common cancer in women (excluding non-melanoma skin cancers).
+During their lifetime, one out of 75 women will get cancer of the ovaries and it is the fifth most common cause of death from cancer in women.

 Currently, there are five different treatment options for ovarian cancer:

 with two or more different treatment types often being used.

 In approximately 80% of women, the disease will come back after their first treatment with chemotherapy.
 Scientists are still searching for new treatments to help fight this disease.

 AstraZeneca is committed to ovarian cancer research to help find effective treatments for this disease.
 This website provides information about the new SOLO3 study (also known as a clinical trial) for patients who may be interested in taking part, as well as information for their families, caregivers, and healthcare professionals.
 The goal of the SOLO3 study is to determine if a new medicine (otherwise known as an ‘investigational therapy’) called olaparib could be a successful treatment for a specific type of ovarian cancer.
 Olaparib has already been approved by the Food and Drug Administration (FDA) for the treatment of women with inherited BRCA mutations with advanced ovarian cancer, who have previously received three or more courses of chemotherapy .